The Lebanese Rocket Society

 After the first hour the history lesson stops, and the directors, with nothing but a dream, commit themselves to reconstructing a “model” rocket (so they repeat) as a tribute at Haigazian’s campus.
 In the final scenes we see the model rocket taking off into an animated dream of Lebanon’s alternate history of space-based profit, in which high-tech cars massage rather than touch the ground.

-The Lebanese Rocket Society was released on 18th October 2013.
+The Lebanese Rocket Society is released in select cinemas on 18th October 2013.

 Watch the trailer for The Lebanese Rocket Society here: